|

 plastic, polymeric material that has the capability of being molded or shaped, usually by the application of heat and pressure.

-About Plastic Products and Plastic Pollution - US EPA
+Impacts of Plastic Pollution | US EPA

-Plastic - Scientific American
+Plastic Pollution - UNEP

 |